PseudoMon/miniblaseball/README.md

 ## This repo is not always updated when I add new players
 The miniblaseball site should always have the latest version though.
 As a bonus, you can access the latest extradata directly at http://miniblaseball.surge.sh/scripts/extradata.eno.

+## TODO
+1. Make groupshot's interface nicer
+2. Sort by size
+3. Make search for player compatible with filter